ibm-cloud-docs/openshift/openshift_app.md

     oc login https://c1-e.<region>.containers.cloud.ibm.com:<port> --token=<access_token>
     ```
     {: pre}
 2. Verify that your router is deployed.
 The router functions as the ingress point for external network traffic.
 You can use the router to publicly expose the services in your cluster on the router's external IP address by using a route.
 The router listens on the public host network interface, unlike your app pods that listen only on private IPs.
-The router proxies external requests for route host names to the IPs of the app pods that are identified by the service that you associated with the route host name.
+The router proxies external requests for route host names that you associate with services.
+Requests are sent to the IPs of the app pods that are identified by the service.
     ```
     oc get svc router -n default
     ```